serverless/serverless/docs/providers/kubeless/guide/functions.md

 Those labels will appear in deployments, services and pods and will make it easier to group functions by label or find functions with a common label.

+Note that variable types are interpolated by the Serverless Framework in `serverless.yml`.
+Specifying a value that can be interpolated as anything other than a string (for example, `true`) is not supported and will cause issues for your `kubeless` deployment.

 ```yml
 provider:
   name: kubeless